grafana/Grafana-Alloy-for-Beginners/README.md

 }
 ```
 - The `otelcol.exporter.oltp` component sends traces to the local Tempo instance.
-- The tls block allows us to send traces over a non HTTPS connection as well as omit authentification
+- The tls block allows us to send traces over a non https connection as well as omit authentification.

+*Create an `otelcol.connector.spanlogs` component*
 ```
 otelcol.connector.spanlogs "autologging" {
     spans = false